MDU-C2/Intelligent-Drone-Swarm/database/README.md

 This README walks you through setting up, using, exporting, and verifying our SQLite requirements database — even if you’ve never touched SQLite or Python before.

 ### NOTE
-Our actual database is IRDS_requirements.db located in the branch `feature/database`
+- Our actual database is IRDS_requirements.db located in the branch `feature/database`
+- A graphical representation of the work flow can be seen at the bottom of this page

 ---